cjmalloy/jasper/README.md

 ## Access Control
 Jasper uses a combination of simple roles and Tag Based Access Control (TBAC).
 There are five hierarchical roles which cover broad access control, Admin, Mod, Editor, User, and Anonymous.
+Roles are hierarchical, so they include any permissions granted to a preceding role.
  * `ROLE_ANONYMOUS`: read access to public tags and Refs.
  * `ROLE_USER`: logged in user.
 Can post refs.
-Has read/write/mod access to their user tag.
+Has read/write access to their user tag.
  * `ROLE_EDITOR`: can add/remove public tags to any post they have read access to.
 Can create feeds.
- * `ROLE_MOD`: can read/write and tag or ref except plugins and templates.
+ * `ROLE_MOD`: can read/write any tag or ref except plugins and templates.
  * `ROLE_ADMIN`: complete access.
 Can read/write plugins and templates, perform backups and restores.

 Tags are used to provide fine-grained access to resources.
 For Ref-like entities (Refs and Feeds), the